This post was originally published in 2020 and has since been updated with photos and a different dip for the wings.

 If you love chicken wings, especially crispy ones and Mexican flavours, you're gonna love these Mexican inspired chicken wings.
 Made with a simple dry rub and then air fried until perfectly crispy, they're actual heaven.
-Once they're air fried, go ahead and drizzle the lime crema, cotija cheese, cilantro and some serrano peppers for heat.
-Highly suggest pairing these air fryer wings with some guac and a marg (preferably on a sunny day) but honestly, you could eat these in the dead of winter and just blast the heat and pretend you're somewhere warm.
+I highly suggest pairing these crispy air fryer wings with some guac and a marg (preferably on a sunny day) but honestly, you could eat these in the dead of winter (I have numerous times) and just blast the heat and pretend you're somewhere warm.
 I do this ALL the time ;)

-These wings are SO easy to make.
+These Mexican chicken wings are SO easy to make.
 Here's everything you need to make them!